MiKTeX/miktex/README.md

 * `CMAKE_INSTALL_PREFIX=`_PATH_

   The installation directory used by `make install` (see below).
-This variable defaults to `/usr/local` on Unix-like systems.
+This variable defaults to `/usr/local` on Unix-like systems (including macOS).

   Suitable prefixes are: